wshota66/usefulPythonCode-S.Watanabe/README.md

 # usefulPythonCode-S.Watanabe
 Collection of Python scripts I personally use everyday.

-## FileNameOperations:
+## FileNameOperations
-Manipulates file name for multiple files in Windows.
+Manipulates file name(s) for multiple file(s) in Windows.
 Contains scripts for adding prefices ("[prefix]-filename.ext"), suffices ("filename-[suffix].ext") and replacing/deleting specific phrases in a file name.

-## cv2ImageOperations:
+## cv2ImageOperations
 Makes extensive use of OpenCV to perform simple image transformations, such as resizing and binary filtering.
+Multiple images can be selected on the "open file" window to manipulate them in bulk.

 Developed in Python 3.